peter-oroszvari/tastytrade-api/README.md

 # Tastytrade API

+_The Tastytrade API, which my Python module relies on, is currently in beta and not yet publicly accessible.
+As a result, you may not be able to test the functionality of this module until the API becomes available for public use._

 A Python client for the Tastytrade API, providing convenient access to Tastytrade's REST API for trading, account management, and more.

 ## Installation